 Depending on the method you use to thaw the breast milk, it can take anywhere from about 10 minutes to 24 hours.
 If you pull it straight from the freezer to run under warm water, you can have it thawed and ready to serve in 10-20 minutes, depending on how much breastmilk is in the bag.
 Bags definitely defrost faster than containers so keep that in mind when choosing bags or containers.
 If you take it from the freezer and put it into the fridge, it will take about 24 hours for it to thaw completely.

 Yes, you can heat breast milk, and you should aim to have it be lukewarm, or room temperature.
 The major issue with heating breast milk is that people assume that the microwave is the perfect way to heat it.
 Don’t put your breast milk in the microwave!
 Microwaves heat unevenly, and it could burn your baby’s mouth if the milk is too hot.

-To check the temperature of breast milk you can turn your wrist over and dab a few drops on the back side of your wrist.
+To check the temperature of breast milk you can turn your wrist over and dab a few drops on the backside of your wrist.
 If it is hot you know that the breast milk is too hot.
-If it is warm, then you are safe to say that the breast milk temperature is fine.
+If it is warm, then it is safe to say that the breast milk temperature is fine.

 Use hot, running water to heat breast milk, or, if you are fancy and have one, you can use a breast milk warmer.

 How long does breast milk last in the fridge?

 If you make sure to keep the milk in the back of the fridge (where it is the coldest), the milk can keep for up to 5 days.
 If you open the fridge a lot or have kiddos who do, it is best to use breast milk within 2-3 days.
 Don’t store the breast milk in the door of the fridge, it’ll get too warm there.